Faculty

 zengyq@sustech.edu.cn

 Dr. Yuqiang Zeng joined the School of Microelectronics at Southern University of Science and Technology in June 2023.
 He received a B.S. in Thermal Energy and Power Engineering from Huazhong University of Science and Technology in 2013, and a PhD in Mechanical Engineering at Purdue University in 2018.
 His dissertation focused on tuning thermal transport in thin films.
 He then worked as a postdoctoral associate at Lawrence Berkeley National Laboratory, before joining the faculty at SUSTech.
-His research focuses on thermal management of microelectronics, micro/nanoscale thermal sensing & imaging, thermal solution for energy storage devices, and phonon engineering in quantum devices.
+His research focuses on thermal management of microelectronics, thermal solution for energy storage devices, micro/nanoscale thermal sensing & imaging, and electronics packaging and heterogeneous integration.

 Dr. Zeng’s group has openings for Postdoctoral Fellows, Research Assistants, Graduate Students, and Internships.
 Prospective students are welcome to contact Dr. Zeng with a copy of his/her CV.